AmanM13/instance-details/README.md

   }
   ```
 ### Terraform resources structure
-    ├── README.md                 // Description of the module and it's purpose
+    ├── README.md                 // Description of the module and its purpose
     ├── backend.tf                // To create terraform backend state configuration
     ├── data.tf                   // It contains the declarations for data sources
     ├── main.tf                   // The primary entrypoint for terraform resources